Mike Wozniak: Film

 In 2016, Wozniak played the role of Josh in Alice Lowe's Prevenge.

 Wozniak made his directorial debut with a dramedy entitled Sump, released in 2017 and screened at various film festivals.
-The film has a 14 minute run time and features a character named Sally, played by Jeany Spark, whose husband is trapped in a cave with others.
+The film has a 14-minute run time and features a character named Sally, played by Jeany Spark, whose husband is trapped in a cave with others.

 In 2022, Wozniak played the alien Gordan in the science fiction comedy film We Are Not Alone.

 Podcasts

 On his St. Elwick's Neighbourhood Association Newsletter Podcast, Wozniak plays the role of host Malcolm Durridge.
 The show focuses on the neighbourhood association newsletter of St Elwick's, a fictional ward of Exeter, forced through budgetary cuts to change from a printed edition to the "cheapest alternative": a podcast.

-Wozniak also appears frequently in different roles on the Beef and Dairy Network Podcast, ten episodes of which were broadcast on BBC Radio 4 in 2017-2018.
+Wozniak also appears frequently in different roles on the Beef and Dairy Network Podcast, ten episodes of which were broadcast on BBC Radio 4 in 2017–2018.

 In 2021, he started Three Bean Salad with Henry Paker and Benjamin Partridge.
 In March 2024, it won the Best Comedy Podcast at the Chortle Awards.

 Radio

 Wozniak has appeared frequently in Tim Key's Poetry Programme as a character called Jiffy, notably in the episodes "Accountancy" and "Cuisine".

-In 2024, he presented the pilot of the BBC Radio 4 improv comedy Wing It!
-The series was commissioned but with Alasdair Beckett-King hosting.